nicdelillo/nic-awesome-JupyterLab/README.md

 - [Shortcuts for JupyterLab](https://gist.github.com/kidpixo/f4318f8c8143adee5b40#file-jupyter_shortcuts-md) - Keyboard shortcuts for JupyterNotebook.

 ## Other awesome lists
-- [Top rated JupyterLab extensions](https://awesomeopensource.com/projects/jupyterlab-extension) -T op rated JupyterLab extensions.
+- [Top rated JupyterLab extensions](https://awesomeopensource.com/projects/jupyterlab-extension) - Top rated JupyterLab extensions.
 - [awesome-jupyterlab](https://github.com/mauhai/awesome-jupyterlab) - A curated list of JupyterLab extensions and resources.

 ## I am looking for:
-Please ping me if you find one of these exstensions around the globe:
+Please ping me if you find one of these extensions around the globe:
 - Progress bar or cells runtime printer.
 Similar to what you can do using [tqdm](https://github.com/tqdm/tqdm), but automatic.
 - A code hider that allows to show only results and markdowns.
 There is one not working on the latest jupyterlab version [jlab-hide-code ](https://github.com/AixViPMaP/jlab-hide-code).